Suped

 Use this timing rule

-The fastest fixes are usually mechanical: the BIMI record is on the wrong domain, the SVG is not Tiny PS, the PEM chain is incomplete, the HTTP server blocks automated fetches, or DMARC still has a monitoring policy.
-The slower fixes involve reputation, sending history, and provider support.
+The fastest fixes are usually mechanical: the BIMI record is on the wrong domain, the SVG is not Tiny PS, the server returns the wrong MIME type, the PEM chain is incomplete, automated fetches are blocked, or DMARC remains at monitoring.
+Slower cases involve reputation, sending history, provider eligibility, and unsupported client views.

 Views from the trenches